 Unfortunately not, they are also sleeping on the job.

-Journalists default to the position that everything in uniform equals good and politician or civil servant equals bad.
+Journalists default to the position that everything in uniform equals good and politicians or civil servants equals bad.

 Even the august body that is RUSI can’t get the basics right, as their latest piece on CVF shows.